The hobby of urban exploring came to me by accident.

 At first, I just took a few photos with my phone whenever we passed something abandoned, but after about one and a half years, that wasn't enough anymore and I started actively looking for places and trying to get my wife to go there with me.

-She was a bit critical at first, but by the time we visited the sanatorium in Beelitz-Heilstätten in January of 2013, she was convinved, and now the two of us are on tour as much as we can, travelling through Germany looking for the unknown, checking background stories and finding the most beautiful places you can imagine.
+She was a bit critical at first, but by the time we visited the sanatorium in Beelitz-Heilstätten in January of 2013, she was convinved, and now the two of us are on tour as much as we can, travelling through Germany and other countries looking for the unknown, checking background stories and finding the most beautiful places you can imagine.

 For me, the history of the objects is essential to the hobby of urban exploration.